vicoslab/dis_tutorial6/README.md

 ## Navigating a map

-Once you have save a map, we can have the robot navigate around the map.
+Once you have saved a map, we can have the robot navigate around the map.

 Check the [official navigation tutorial](https://turtlebot.github.io/turtlebot4-user-manual/tutorials/navigation.html).